Registration, Enrollment, and Withdrawal

 Requests to audit a class may be submitted only after the end of the official registration period (last day for students to add a class or late register) when it has been determined that there is still space available in the class.
 This date can be found on the University Registrar’s Calendar for the specific term.

 Auditing classes is permitted only in lecture-based courses and never in courses that include laboratories or performances.
 Auditing is not permitted in courses that focus on the development of written or oral communication skills or that rely heavily on class participation.
 Auditing is not permitted in independent studies courses, internships, special topics, directed readings, or similar courses.
 Auditing is also not permitted in classes that are offered primarily online.
-Students may not audit courses offered through the Friday Center for Continuing Education (Part-Time Classroom Studies, Carolina Courses Online, Self-Paced Courses, or tutorial programs) or courses preparing students for credit by examination.
+Students may not audit courses offered through Digital and Lifelong Learning (Part-Time Classroom Studies, Carolina Courses Online, Self-Paced Courses, or tutorial programs) or courses preparing students for credit by examination.

 Students auditing a course do not write papers, take quizzes or examinations, or request review of their work, and do not participate in class discussions unless otherwise directed by the course instructor.
 Students who audit a course may not subsequently receive course credit for that course.
 Additional information on the University’s policy on auditing is available online.